-Under the KiwiSaver HomeStart grant, there’s a price cap of $625k for an existing property and $700k for a new property, which makes it nigh impossible to find a home in a central location in Auckland, unless you’re willing to buy an apartment.
+In Auckland, under the KiwiSaver HomeStart grant, there’s a price cap of $875k for a new or existing property, which makes it nigh impossible to find a home in a central location in Auckland, unless you’re willing to buy an apartment.

 Here are the HomeStart grant house price caps, by region: